What we do

 Nuclear medicine is a safe and painless way of taking pictures of the inside of your body.
 These images can be used to find problems in the very early stages of a disease, sometimes before they show up on other tests.

 It uses small amounts of radioactive material as a ‘tracer’ to diagnose a condition.
 We inject the material into one of your veins.
-The radiation it gives out is picked up by a gamma camera, a special device which converts the information into an image that can show the presence, size and shape of abnormalities in various organs in your body.
+The radiation it gives out is picked up by a SPECT-CT or PET-CT scanner, a special device which converts the information into an image that can show the presence, size and shape of abnormalities in various organs in your body.
 We also use this technique to treat certain conditions.

 We keep the radiation doses as low as possible, especially when scanning children.